Have you heard of the Kyo-kuromontsuki dyeing, which is used to dye the Kimono worn in Japanese traditional weddings and other celebratory events?

 This technique has been designated as a traditional craft by the Ministry of Economy, Trade and Industry since 1979.

-Our T-shirts, baseball caps, and cotton knit caps are dyed by Kyoto Montsuki Co., Ltd., a pioneer of Kyo-kuromontsuki dyeing.
+Our T-shirts, baseball caps, and cotton knit caps are dyed by Kyoto Montsuki Co., Ltd., a pioneer of Kyo Kuromontsuki Zome.

-The company possesses a special technique called “Shinkurokako” which is a special technique among Kyo-kuromontsuki dyes.
+The company possesses a special technique called “Shinkuro Kako” which is a special technique among Kyo Kuromontsuki Zome.

-By applying Shinkurokako finish, we have created an item that has a traditional black color with deep elegance, water-repellent, and silky feel.
+By applying the Shinkuro Kako finish, we have created a water-repellent item that has a traditional black color with a deep elegance and silky feel.

 The history of black dyeing dates back to the 10th century, and it is said that it was established as black crest dyeing in the Edo period around the 17th century.

-At that time, it was used as the robes of monks and the coat of arms of samurai families.
+At that time, it was used for the robes of monks and the coat of arms of samurai families.

-Since the beginning of the Meiji era, demand has increased for Haori and Hakama with black crests, which are formal clothes worn during ceremonial occasions.
+Since the beginning of the Meiji era (1868〜1912), demand has increased for Haori and Hakama with black crests, which are formal wear worn during ceremonial occasions.

-Even today, it is worn as the primary formal attire in black Tomesode worn for celebratory events such as weddings, mourning clothes worn at funerals, and costumes for traditional performing arts such as Kabuki, Sumo, etc.
+Even today, it is worn as the primary formal attire in black Tomesode worn for celebratory events such as weddings, mourning clothes worn at funerals, and costumes for traditional performing arts such as Kabuki and Noh theater, Gion Geisha, and Sumo wrestling.

-In addition, the deep black finish not only creates a beautiful black finish, but also makes the fabric somewhat water proof and gives it a silky feel.
+In addition, Shinkuro Kako not only creates a beautiful black finish, but also makes the fabric somewhat water proof and gives it a silky feel.

-Since its founding in 1915, Kyoto Montsuki Co., Ltd. has pursued "a blacker, more beautiful, and long lasting color” as a dyer specializing in black.
+Since its founding in 1915, Kyoto Montsuki Co., Ltd. has pursued “a blacker, more beautiful, and longer lasting color” as a dyer specializing in black.

-The company succeeded in developing a unique deep black process by utilizing the technology it had cultivated over many years to dye silk crests, which are extremely difficult to dye.
+The company succeeded in developing a unique deep black process by utilizing the technology it has cultivated over many years to dye silk crests, which are extremely difficult to dye.

 In addition, the company’s dyeing is also focused on safety.